andrejsloboda/Python-Weekend-Entry-Task-Solution/README.md

 ---
 ## Requirements
-This solution doesn't require the installation of any packages and should run on Python version 3.7 and earlier.
+This solution doesn't require the installation of any packages and should run on Python version 3.7 and later.
 ## References
 Here you can find the resources I used to create this solution and learn Python.
 ### Courses